Rev 6: October 2018. Circuits G1 & G2 for very high power tubes

 - Blower stop timer, professionaly made PCB, dual side, with plated thru holes, serigraphy and resist varnishes.
 It includes AC 230 V mains and blower fuses, shut-off blower timer, tube heater voltage detection.

 - Professionaly made PCBs are availables, see HERE.
 For other single side PCBs, typons drawings in poscript (EPS) and acrobat PDF are supplied for realisation by yourselves.
 Some small companies can also make this for you at reasonable cost.
 A non restrictive list of potential suppliers, with prices, is in the downloads.

 - Grid 1 shunt regulated supply, and G1 voltage detection.
 Separate voltages for grid blocking and grid adjustable bias.

 - Sequencer for application of HV and G2 voltages, in the right and safe way for the tube, when all safety devices are OK.
 High voltage detection.
 IP & HV meters.

-Nota: Grid 1 supply & detection, and HV / G2 circuits are grouped in one PCB.
-Single side PCB, large pads and traces, for easy realisation by the average amateur who knows that ferric chloride, even if color is same as Fernet-Branca, is not an ingredient for exotic coktails.
+Nota: Grid 1 supply & detection, and HV / G2 in a single side PCB, large pads and traces, for easy realisation by the average amateur who knows that ferric chloride, even if color is same as Fernet-Branca, is not an ingredient for exotic coktails.

 - Grid 2 shunt regulated supply, with power MOSFET.
 Single side PCB, large pads and traces, for easy realisation by the average amateur.
 G2 voltage detection and overcurrent trip relay.
 Tested voltage stability is better than 0.1 V at 350 V between 0 and +/- 100 mA.

 - Front panel LEDs and switches.
 Connections to logic board by 20 wires flat ribbon cable and IDCs.
 Single side PCB, large pads and traces, for easy realisation by the average amateur.

-A special transformer and choke inductors for G1 & G2 supplies have been designed.
-They can be ordered directly to the French listed manufacturer (availables september 2014).
+OPTIONAL: A special transformer and choke inductors for G1 150 V & G2 350 V supplies have been designed.
+They can be ordered directly to the French listed manufacturer (you can also use what you have).

 Some EXCEL and PDF files are included in the downloadable files, to help you in your own design.